colemar/fdef/README.md

 alias > ~/.bash_aliases
 ```

-Saves all aliases in the current shell to the `~/.bash_aliases` file to make them permanent across sessions.
+Takes a *snapshot* of all aliases currently defined in the shell and saves it to `~/.bash_aliases`, making them permanent across sessions.

 ### `saf` - Save All Functions